George Clark (historian)

 Sir George Norman Clark, FBA (27 February 1890 – 6 February 1979) was an English historian, academic and British Army officer.
-He was the Chichele Professor of Economic History at the University of Oxford from 1931 to 1943 and the Regius Professor of Modern History at The University of Cambridge from 1943 to 1947.
-He served as Provost of Oriel College, Oxford, from 1947 to 1957.
+He was the Chichele Professor of Economic History at the University of Oxford from 1931 to 1943 and the Regius Professor of Modern History at the University of Cambridge from 1943 to 1947.
+He served as the provost of Oriel College, Oxford, from 1947 to 1957.

-Early life
+Early life and education

 Clark was born on 27 February 1890 in Halifax, Yorkshire, England, to James Walker Clark and his wife Mary Clark (née Midgley).
-He was educated at Bootham School, a private boarding school in York, and at Manchester Grammar School, a Grammar School in Manchester.
+He was educated at Bootham School, a private boarding school in York, and at Manchester Grammar School, a grammar school in Manchester.

-In 1908, he matriculated into Balliol College, Oxford to study classics as a Brackenbury Scholar.
+In 1908, he matriculated into Balliol College, Oxford, to study classics as a Brackenbury Scholar.
 In 1911, he achieved a first class in Literae Humaniores.
 He then changed to modern history and graduated in 1912 with a first class honours Bachelor of Arts (BA) degree.
-In 1912, he was elected to a prize fellowship at All Souls College, Oxford and spent time abroad learning foreign languages.
+In 1912, he was elected to a prize fellowship at All Souls College, Oxford, and spent time abroad learning foreign languages.